 - Yates Outside the Gates – Virtual Exercise Series

-- Georgetown Now Weekday Segment With President DeGioia
+- Georgetown Now and Georgetown This Week segments with President DeGioia

 - Tips for Being a Successful Student Online